The Particle へ

 Let’s move to the front!

-Grammar Note: When specifically indicating a movement/event that is unfolding, it is unnatural to use に.
-As such, you will heavily encounter it in campaign-oriented language.
+When specifically indicating a movement/event that is unfolding with a sense of outward directionality like in Ex.
+19a, it would be unnatural to use に.
+As such, you will heavily encounter へ in such contexts, which are incidentally common in campaign-oriented language.

 The Combination Particle へと

 The combination particle へと is a much stronger variant that emphasizes direction.
 You will see this mainly in music and literature.
-It is almost completely interchangeable the simpler へ except that it cannot be before the particle の.
+It is almost completely interchangeable with the simpler へ, though it cannot be used before the particle の.

 20. 兵士は川辺に降りたら、すぐさま服を脱いで川へと飛び込んで逃げて行った。